SneakyPeet/whats-that-function/_functions/clojure.core/contains.md

 ## Example 5

-Contains? can also be used for java arrays, however not for Clojure lists or queues as these are not keyed sequences.
+Contains? can also be used for Java arrays, however not for Clojure lists or queues as these are not keyed sequences.

 ```clojure
 (contains?